albert-feng/easy_vim/README.md

 my_vimrc
 ========
-setup your vim in one sen
+setup your vim in one sec

-all you should do in running the install.sh script
+all you need to do is running the install.sh script

 You can also modify the .vimrc file for your need